medialab/hyphe/doc/config.md

   + `whitelist_domains [str array]`:

-    empty for now, a list of domain names for which the crawler will automatically use PhantomJS (meant for instance in the long term for Facebook, Twitter or Google)
+    empty for now, a list of domain names for which the crawler will automatically use the headless browser (meant for instance in the long term for Facebook, Twitter or Google)

 - __`ADMIN_PASSWORD [str]`__ (in Docker: __`HYPHE_ADMIN_PASSWORD`__):